 dbr.remote.prepare - Defines the server to be called, call to be made and local table to receive the results.
 Required, needs to be called before 'dbr.remote.call'

-dbr.remote.call - Executes the defined remote call and runs local report to handle the results.
+dbr.remote.call - Executes the defined remote call and runs a local report to handle the results.
 Required.

 dbr.remote.options - Allows setting extra options for transfer.
-Option includes to turn off certificate check on remote server.
+The option includes to turn off certificate check on the remote server.
 Optional and needs to be called before 'dbr.remote.prepare'.

 select 'dbr.remote.prepare', 'server', 'localtable', remote_report[, remote_report_parameters]